A local monument with a global ambition | Find peace here 24/7

 Facts on this site’s opening page point to a need for more action to promote peace – more action than is possible for the inspiring but sorely-stretched United Nations Organisation (UNO or UN ) and other major international institutions.

 Ideas from a century of research are bringing relief and the seeds of peace to some of the world's most sorely afflicted places.
-That is happening in those places where the UN or others have the resources to turn peace-making, peace-keeping ad peace-building ideas into practice.
+Where the UN and others have the resources to intervene they bring unbiased mediation, negotiation, and other skills to make, keep and build peace.
 As onlookers though we can see, as they do, that a lot of dire need is unmet.

-Considerations that inspired this Monument included the real possibility that Education about Peace could help us all to do things that will ease the burden on those organisations.
+Considerations that inspired this Monument included the real possibility that Education about Peace could help us all to do things to grow peace from its roots to ease the burden on those organisations.

 Those same steps in learning about Peace would make us more penetrating in our attention to the highly-condensed media reporting on violent conflict, and more powerful in our scrutiny of governments’ and leaders' responses to historic, latent, emergent or escalating conflicts.